DigitalPublishingToolkit/OurCommons/md/12PlatformCoops.md

 Instead of optimizing the online economy for growth and short-term profits for the few, we need to optimize the online economy for workers and all people.
-Platform Cooperativism, as developed by Trebor Scholz^1-2^ and popularized by countless people around the world, chiefly Nathan Schneider, does this by applying the 200-year history of cooperatives – its lessons, principles, and best practices – to the digital economy.
+Platform Cooperativism, as developed by Trebor Scholz and popularized by countless people around the world, chiefly Nathan Schneider, does this by applying the 200-year history of cooperatives – its lessons, principles, and best practices – to the digital economy.^1,2^

 A cooperative is defined as an autonomous association of persons united voluntarily to meet their common economic, social, and cultural needs